-Officers and committees memberships are subject to frequent change.
+Officers and committees' memberships are subject to frequent change.
 The most current information can be found on the college's website at www.eczm.eu or by contacting the ECZM secretary (secretary@eczm.eu).
-The list below was last updated June 2019
+The Executive Committee is made up of the following members: